FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_Config_Guide/add_mod_lang.md

           ...
         }

-4. Refresh the <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span> and open the *Preferences* pane.
+4. Refresh the and open the *Preferences* pane.
 The new language should be present in the *Language* drop-down menu.

 <span id="ModifyLanguage"></span>